Chart Color Schemes

 Mapleton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Mapleton, as per the latest Census, consisted of 87.0% houses and 13.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Non-Metro Qld had 93.2% houses and 6.7% other dwellings.
-Home ownership in Mapleton stood at 55.6%, with mortgaged dwellings at 23.6% and rented ones at 20.8%.
-The median monthly mortgage repayment was $1,534, lower than Non-Metro Qld's average of $1,863.
-The median weekly rent in Mapleton was $350, compared to Non-Metro Qld's $400 and the national average of $375.
-Nationally, Mapleton's mortgage repayments were significantly lower than the Australian average of $1,863.
+Dwelling structure in Mapleton, as assessed at the latest Census, consisted of 87.0% houses and 13.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 93.2% houses and 6.7% other dwellings.
+Home ownership in Mapleton stood at 55.6%, with the rest of dwellings either mortgaged (23.6%) or rented (20.8%).
+The median monthly mortgage repayment was $1,534, below Non-Metro Qld's average of $1,863.
+Median weekly rent in Mapleton was $350, compared to Non-Metro Qld's $400.
+Nationally, Mapleton's mortgage repayments are lower than the Australian average of $1,863, and rents are less than the national figure of $375.

 Frequently Asked Questions - Housing